Jean-Luc Godard: Anouchka Films

 In 1964, Godard and Karina formed a production company, Anouchka Films.
 He directed Bande à part (Band of Outsiders), also starring Karina and described by Godard as "Alice in Wonderland meets Franz Kafka."
 It follows two young men, looking to score on a heist, who both fall in love with Karina, and quotes from several gangster film conventions.
 While promoting the film, Godard wrote that according to D. W. Griffith, all one needs to make a film is "a girl and a gun."

 Une femme mariée (A Married Woman, 1964) followed Band of Outsiders.
 It was a slow, deliberate, toned-down black-and-white picture without a real story.
 The film was shot in four weeks and was "an explicitly and stringently modernist film".
 It showed Godard's "engagement with the most advanced thinking of the day, as expressed in the work of Claude Lévi-Strauss and Roland Barthes" and its fragmentation and abstraction reflected also "his loss of faith in the familiar Hollywood styles."

-In 1965, Godard directed Alphaville, a futuristic blend of science fiction, film noir and satire.
+In 1965, Godard directed Alphaville, a blend of science fiction, film noir and satire.
 Eddie Constantine starred as Lemmy Caution, a detective who is sent into a city controlled by a giant computer named Alpha 60.
 His mission is to make contact with Professor von Braun (Howard Vernon), a famous scientist who has fallen mysteriously silent, and is believed to be suppressed by the computer.
+Alphaville is notable for depicting a science-fiction story in absence of any specially constructed set; the film takes place in contemporary 1960s paris, and all science-fiction aspects are suggested through dialogue, cinematography and editing.

 His next film was Pierrot le Fou (1965).
 Gilles Jacob, an author, critic and president of the Cannes Film Festival, called it both a "retrospective" and recapitulation.
 He solicited the participation of Belmondo, by then a famous actor, to guarantee the necessary amount of funding for the expensive film.
 Godard said the film was "connected with the violence and loneliness that lie so close to happiness today.
 It's very much a film about France."
 The film featured American director Samuel Fuller as himself.